NCAS-CMS/cms-website/_unified-model/pptransfer-globus.md

 ARCHER2> ln -s ~/.globus .globus
 ```

-You should now be setup to use Globus through a UM workflow, if you're lucky!!!
+You should now be setup to use Globus through a UM workflow.